UPDATED: 20 May 2019

 I received an interesting email the other day from Staples telling me about their recycling program.
 I always assumed I could walk into any big box store with my old electronics and pay a fee to recycle it.
 This email told me that I could bring it there for free.
-That made me start to wonder what other options are out there for our customers, not only to recycle, but also, to possibly get a discount on on their next purchase.
+That made me start to wonder what other options are out there for our customers, not only to recycle but also, to possibly get a discount on their next purchase.
 We frequently get calls from folks wondering about electronic recycling.
-Here’s some helpful info:
+Here’s some helpful info.

 What to do first:

 Once you’ve decided to get rid of your older devices, you must remove all of your sensitive data.
-Deletee all of your apps, all of your contacts, your emails, your texts, photos, etc. Many of the Electronic Recycling Programs say that they will do this for you before they sell it to someone else, but why take the chance?
+Delete all of your apps, all of your contacts, your emails, your texts, photos, etc. Many of the Electronic Recycling Programs say that they will do this for you before they sell it to someone else, but why take the chance?
 (Yes, we can help you with this if you’d like.)

 Why do you want to Recycle your Electronic Devices:

 Many of the components in our electronic devices are toxic, so it’s really important to make sure they get recycled properly.
 If you just toss your laptop battery in the trash, many of those toxins will leach right into our water supply!

 You have a whole bunch of options for getting rid of your old stuff:

 Rather than electronic recycling, you can try to sell your old phone, tablet, or computer.
 (Remove your personal data first!)
 You could start with eBay or Craig’s List.
 You can also try buy-back programs at places like Best Buy, Amazon, AT&T, Sprint, Staples, and Apple.
 You’ll get a little less money for your device, but it’s really easy to do, with much less hassle than finding a buyer, shipping it, etc.

 Give It Away: